enricforn/enricforn.github.io/_posts/2016-11-02-Visual-Studio-Team-Services-Build-Service-On-Premise.md

 If we must use WinSCP during our release process, then we should to create our own build server, in order to set up with all software we need to run in our build process.

-If we compare build process from TFS2013 and before, the concept is slightly different: Controller instance does not exists, you only define queues and agents.
+If we compare build process from TFS2013 and before, the concept is slightly different: Controller instances do not exists, you only define queues and agents.
 Your queue can be configured as hosted or not.
 This means that you are using hosted server builds, or you configure agents hosted on premise.

-Acces to your admin panel to download the agent:
+Access your admin panel to download the agent:

 ![Build Service Configuration]({{ site.url }}/images/download-agent.PNG)